A19M98A/tor-mac/README.md

+## Tor and set proxy on it

-## First install tor on your terminal
+First install tor on your terminal

 $brew install tor